Resisting Quantum Key Distribution Attacks Using Quantum Machine Learning: Dataset

 \makeatletter \makeatother

 \paragraph{Random Number Generator Attack} The \emph{Random Number Generator (RNG) Attack} targets the fundamental assumption that Alice and Bob's random choices of bits and bases are truly unpredictable and uniformly distributed.
 If the RNGs used in the QKD protocol are biased, patterned, or otherwise predictable—due to hardware flaws or deliberate compromise—an eavesdropper (Eve) can exploit this to increase her information about the key~\cite{jofre2011true,gerhardt2011full}.
+The attack capitalizes on non-random correlations or biases in the RNG output stream.
+Eve collects a history of public basis announcements and, if available, compromised key bits, to train a predictive model (e.g., using statistical analysis or machine learning).
+By forecasting the basis choices of Alice and Bob with high probability, Eve can align her intercept-resend measurements with the predicted basis, drastically reducing the error rate (QBER) that typically reveals her presence.
 In this attack, Eve analyzes recent output patterns from the RNG and leverages statistical bias or repeated patterns to predict future choices with non-negligible probability.
 If Eve can correctly guess Alice's bit and basis, she can intercept and resend the photon, introducing minimal disturbance and remaining largely undetected.
-The effectiveness of the attack depends on the degree of bias, the pattern predictability, and Eve's ability to exploit them in real time.
-Algorithm~\ref{alg:rng_attack_process} outlines the simulation process for this attack.
+The effectiveness of the attack depends on the degree of bias, the predictability of the pattern, and Eve's ability to exploit them in real time.
+The Algorithm~\ref{alg:rng_attack_process} describes the simulation process for this attack.

 \makeatletter \makeatother